Student Consumer Information

-Columbia College is required by law to make available to enrolled students, prospective students and their parents certain information about its operations.
-In accordance with these laws and regulations, Columbia College provides the following information.
+The Higher Education Act of 1965 (HEA), as amended by the Higher Education Opportunity Act of 2008 (HEOA), requires Columbia College to provide information to Columbia College enrolled students, prospective students and their parents.
+In accordance with these laws and regulations, Columbia College provides the following information:

 Click on the links below for more information about each subject.